Akbar the Great

 Achievements and Leadership

 Akbar is remembered as a great leader because he cared about his people.
-He created fair laws and made sure taxes were reasonable so farmers and workers could live better lives.
+He created fair laws and made sure taxes were reasonable.
+One of Akbarโs most special ideas was respect for all religions.
+This message of peace and unity is similar to that of another great leader, Ashoka the Great.

 Akbar also supported art, music, and learning.
 He built beautiful buildings, encouraged painting, and welcomed scholars to his court.
 His palace was a place full of ideas and creativity.